kchen7/ese350/README.md

 ### Revised Goals
 From this point forwards, our goals for this project have slightly shifted from the initially stated milestones.
 We wish for Drüe to have the following features:
-1. Power Supply: needs boost converter for LED strips, but we also want to make it rechargeable
+1. Music: implement an algorithm to make Drüe sound like an actual piano
-2. Keys: we want to use as close to piano keys as possible and need to implement debouncing
+2. Power Supply: needs boost converter for LED strips, but we also want to make it rechargeable
-3. LEDs: LED strips to light up keys, mode led indicators, and a screen of some sort
+3. Keys: we want to use as close to piano keys as possible and need to implement debouncing
-4. Music: implement an algorithm to make Drüe sound like an actual piano
+4. LEDs: LED strips to light up keys, mode led indicators, and a display of some sort (not necessarily LCD because we want to shift our focus to the other goals)